cmstatr/cmstatr/paper.md

-Assuming that the data from the warp tension (WT) tested at elevated-temperature/wet condition (ETW) follows a normal distribution, then this can be done using the function:
+Assuming that the data from the warp tension (WT) tested at elevated-temperature/wet condition (ETW) follows a normal distribution, then this can be done using the function.
+Note that all of the functions in `cmstatr` that compute basis values default to computing tolerance bounds with a content of $p=0.9$ and a confidence of $conf=0.95$, or B-Basis.

 ``` {.r}
 carbon.fabric.2 %>%